AmanRastogiJM/LIGGGHTS_reaction/README.md

 keywords
   model #default=0
-    type values = 0 or 1 or 2
+    -type values = 0 or 1 or 2
-    exponent values should be positive
+    -exponent values should be positive
   heat_reaction #calculate heat reaction flag, default=no
-  values = yes or no
+    -values = yes or no
-  if yes, then H_R (heat of reaction in J/g) has to be provided
+    -if yes, then H_R (heat of reaction in J/g) has to be provided

 Example: